Mortgages | By Lawyers

 • Item icon Obtaining possession

-Section 7(a)(iv) of the Mortgages Act gives the lender the power to take quiet possession of the secured property on the borrower's default.
-The borrower may vacate the property voluntarily.
+Section 7(a)(iv) of the Mortgages Act 1990 grants the lender the power to take quiet possession of the secured property on the borrower's default.
+The borrower may voluntarily vacate the property.
 If they do not, the lender must commence proceedings for possession of land.
-The lender will obtain a ...
+On obtaining a court ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.